Frequently Asked Questions About Enlightium

 I just submitted the enrollment form.
 What’s the next step for enrollment?

 The steps for enrollment are noted on this page.

 Can I start courses while I’m waiting for the counselor to reach out to me?

-We will accept report cards (3-8 grades), unofficial or official transcripts (9-12 grades) from parents and guardians.
-Please do not send records until after the application is submitted.
+Enlightium Academy accepts report cards electronically from parents and guardians for students in grades 3–8 grades and unofficial transcripts for students in grades 9–12.
+Please do not send records until after the enrollment form is submitted.
 You can send records:

 - By text: Take a large picture of the documents on your smartphone and text to Mrs. Vogin at firstname.lastname@example.org